The nutritional guide to managing PMOS (formerly PCOS) symptoms

 Introduction

-The good news is that nutritional therapy offers powerful, evidence-based ways to address the root causes of PCOS and help manage the symptoms.
-Understanding what's driving your androgen excess and determining your type of PCOS is key to finding the right approach for you.
+The good news is that nutritional therapy offers powerful, evidence-based ways to address the root causes of PMOS and help manage the symptoms.
+Understanding what's driving your androgen excess and determining your type is key to finding the right approach for you.

-In this guide, we'll explain how PCOS is diagnosed, what causes it, and the nutritional and lifestyle strategies that can help you manage your symptoms effectively.
+In this guide, we'll explain how PMOS is diagnosed, what causes it, and the nutritional and lifestyle strategies that can help you manage your symptoms effectively.

-What is PCOS and how is it diagnosed?
+What is PMOS and how is it diagnosed?

-Polycystic ovary syndrome is a condition of androgen excess and irregular cycles that affects the whole body, not just the ovaries.
-PCOS diagnosis can be challenging, and many women go years without answers.
+Polyendocrine metabolic ovarian syndrome (PMOS) is a condition of androgen excess and irregular cycles that affects the whole body, not just the ovaries.
+PMOS diagnosis can be challenging, and many women go years without answers.

 The diagnostic criteria

-The latest international guidelines* require two of the following three criteria for a PCOS diagnosis:
+The latest international guidelines* require two of the following three criteria for a PMOS diagnosis:

 • High androgens - either elevated levels on a blood test, or androgenic symptoms such as hirsutism (excess hair growth), jawline acne, or male-pattern hair loss